myduino/Hibiscus-Sense-Arduino/Exercise_04_Melody/README.md

 ledcWrite(0, 0);  // buzzer has no sound since PWM signal is 0.
 delay(500);
 ```

-Now, we can upload the complete sketch to ESP32.
-Once done uploading, we'll hear beeping sound.
+## Further Experiment
+You can modify the melody by changing the frequency values or you can upload the sketch below play melodies.

 <p align="right"><a href="https://forms.gle/UgpDSFc46K4MkvTM8">&#128640; Tutorial Improvement & Suggestions</a></p>